Frequently Asked Questions

 What taxes are included in the calculation?

-It includes income tax, social security contributions, and applicable tax credits.
+It includes income tax (Box 1), social security contributions, and applies tax credits like general tax credit and labour tax credit.

 Can I use the calculator for any income level?